 FARNBOROUGH — Airbus Defense & Space expects its Zephyr high-altitude, long-endurance (HALE) remotely piloted airplane to break the world endurance record it set in July 2010 at Yuma Proving Ground in Arizona, when it flew for more than two weeks - or 336 hours, 22 min.
 The company is expecting to launch the aircraft on a longer-endurance flight within the next month.
 The firm is unable to confirm the customer the flight is being carried out for, the nature of the payload the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Zephyr Set to Break Its Own Record".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Zephyr Set to Break Its Own Record".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.